parikhsachi/FNN-predicting-bike-share-data/README.md

-## Bike Share Project
+# Bike Share Project:
-# Udacity Deep Learning Nanodegree:
+## Udacity Deep Learning Nanodegree
 Built my first neural network from scratch to carry out a prediction problem on bike-share company's dataset.
 # How to run:
 1) Install pip